mlswg/mls-protocol/draft-ietf-mls-protocol.md

 be considered by application designers relying on PSKs.

 Each PSK in MLS has a type that designates how it was provisioned.
-External PSKs are provided by the application, while recovery and re-init PSKs are derived from the MLS key schedule and used in cases where it is necessary to authenticate a member's participation in a prior group state.
+External PSKs are provided by the application, while resumption PSKs are derived from the MLS key schedule and used in cases where it is necessary to authenticate a member's participation in a prior epoch.
-In particular, in addition to external PSK types, a PSK derived from within MLS may be used in the following cases:

-  - Re-Initialization: If during the lifetime of a group, the group members decide to switch to a more secure ciphersuite or newer protocol version, a PSK can be used to carry entropy from the old group forward into a new group with the desired parameters.

-  - Branching: A PSK may be used to bootstrap a subset of current group members into a new group.
-This applies if a subset of current group members wish to branch based on the current group state.

 The injection of one or more PSKs into the key schedule is signaled in two ways:
-1) as a `PreSharedKey` proposal, and 2) in the `GroupSecrets` object of a Welcome message sent to new members added in that epoch.
+Existing members are informed via PreSharedKey proposals covered by a Commit, and new members added in the Commit are informed via GroupSecrets object in the Welcome message corresponding to the Commit.
+To ensure that existing and new members compute the same PSK input to the key schedule, the Commit and GroupSecrets objects MUST indicate the same set of PSKs, in the same order.

 ~~~~~
 enum {
   reserved(0),
   external(1),
-  reinit(2),
-  branch(3)
+  resumption(2),
   (255)
 } PSKType;

+enum {
+  reserved(0),
+  application(1),
+  reinit(2),
+  branch(3),
+} ResumptionPSKUsage;

 struct {
   PSKType psktype;